IBM-Bluemix-Docs/java/microprofile-configuration.md

 ```
 {: codeblock}

-You can also specify a default value that will be used if the named property can't be found:
+You can also specify a default value that is used if the named property can't be found:

 ```java
 @Inject